-Some authors, such as the theologian Armin Boyens and the historian Hedwig Richter, have judged Nairobi’s deliberations and report on the Helsinki Final Act as an act of capitulation or willful blindness.
+Critics of the WCC, such as the theologian and past participant Armin Boyens and the historian Hedwig Richter, have judged Nairobi’s deliberations and report on the Helsinki Final Act as an act of capitulation or willful blindness.
 They charge that the WCC ought to have been much more critical of the positions taken by churches that were repressed or controlled by socialist states.
-The post-Cold War opening of socialist state archives seemed to validate some of these concerns, as prominent delegates like the Russian Orthodox Metropolitan Nikodim (15 October 1929 – 5 September 1978) or Dr. Karoly Tóth (3 April 1931 – 16 June 2014), the general secretary of the Christian Peace Conference, turned out to be tied to intelligence services.
-More generally, these critics have charged that the WCC’s leadership, especially its general secretary, the Rev. Dr. Philip Potter (19 August 1921 – 31 March 2015), and the new director of the CCIA, the Estonian-Argentinian exile Leopoldo Niilus (19 January 1930 – 9 February 2015), sympathized with state socialism to the extent that they were willing to turn a blind eye to violations of human rights in the Eastern bloc.
-In Boyens’ view, the expanding of the WCC’s conception of human rights at Nairobi was simply a ploy: by dissolving human rights from a specific issue into an all-encompassing framework, attention could be diverted to matters the WCC’s leadership really cared about, first and foremost the Programme to Combat Racism (PCR).
+In their view, the leaders of such churches, such as the Russian Orthodox Metropolitan Nikodim (15 October 1929 – 5 September 1978), did too little to support individual religious dissidents and too willingly acceded to the demands of the state.
+According to this critique, the WCC’s leadership, especially its general secretary, the Rev. Dr. Philip Potter (19 August 1921 – 31 March 2015), and the new director of the CCIA, the Estonian-Argentinian exile Leopoldo Niilus (19 January 1930 – 9 February 2015), were willing to criticize Western states but turned a blind eye to repression in the Eastern bloc.
+Richter has argued that this was the result of the WCC’s increasingly left-wing political orientation.

 As a number of historians, such as Samuel Moyn, Stefan-Ludwig Hoffmann, and Jan Eckel have recently emphasized, human rights was never the only idiom available for phrasing demands for justice, and the concept’s use has been subject to great change over time.
 The relationship between human rights as articulated at Uppsala and Nairobi on the one hand and other ecumenical causes on the other is therefore an important subject for further research.
 Racism, self-determination, refugees, development, the position of women, and other issues were clearly connected to the WCC’s discourse on human rights, but the nature of these linkages and intersections varied over time.
 As an institution that engendered debate and action in relation to these issues, the WCC impacted upon the imaginaries of many millions of Christians worldwide.
 By vastly expanding its conception of human rights at Nairobi, the WCC went far beyond what secular partner organizations like Amnesty International were willing to say and do.
 Whereas Amnesty tended to decontextualize human rights violations in order to depoliticize them, and at the time only worked on issues of civil and political rights, the WCC pulled in the opposite direction, embracing human rights as part of a much wider, religiously inspired vision of liberation.